Digital-Avatars-and-Robotics/MUDxGodot/README.md

 In *mud_project_path*/packages/client/src open index.ts file.

-We want to create class that wraps function calls to mud and calls functions that we will later connect to godot on MUD updates.
+We want to create class that wraps function calls to MUD and calls functions that we will later connect to Godot on MUD updates.

 exaple of index.ts
 ```typescript